Obscenity Laws

 Content on this page was borrowed from National Center on Sexual Exploitation with additions

-“Porn laws,” more formally known as obscenity laws in the United States are not being enforced by the Department of Justice currently, for the past 7 years, and were on a steady decline before that.
-Did you know that distribution of pornography is prosecutable federally, and in most states?!
-The Department of Justice quietly closed the Adult Hard Core Obscenity Section, and only investigates child pornography cases now.
-This was done very quietly, and any inquires from the public, organizations, and non-profit leaders on the number of adult hard-core pornography cases is not provided (because they aren’t prosecuting).
+“Porn laws,” more formally known as obscenity laws in the United States have not been enforced by the Department of Justice for the past seven years, and were on a steady decline before that.
+Did you know that distribution of pornography can be prosecuted federally, and in most states?!
+The Department of Justice quietly closed the Adult Hard Core Obscenity Section of the Department of Justice, and only investigates child pornography cases now.
+This was done quietly, and any inquiries from the public, non-profit leaders, and other organizations on the number of adult hard-core pornography cases being tried are not answered (because they aren’t prosecuting).

 Federal Obscenity Laws